Sssshhh...: Home media

-The film is available on American streaming service Screambox.
+The film was released on Screambox on 3 February 2023 in United States.

 Reception

 Taran Adarsh from Bollywood Hungama gave the film 2 stars out of 5, feeling it was stylishly executed and had ample shock value, but was also weakly written and too lengthy.
-While appreciative of the cinematography, Sukanya Verma from Rediff.com criticized the acting performances except Morea, the focus on romance, and the background score.
+Sukanya Verma from Rediff.com criticized the acting performances except Morea, the focus on romance, and the background score.

 Reviewing the film in 2022, Paul Lê from Bloody Disgusting noted the film's similarities with Scream as well as I Still Know What You Did Last Summer, feeling it still had a high amount of unpredictability, and while not as good as the original, the film was "a loud remake rich in regional charm and bold choices."